home-assistant/home-assistant.io/source/_dashboards/sections.markdown

 1. If you have multiple dashboards, in the left sidebar, select the dashboard to which you want to add the sections view.
 2. Follow the steps on [adding a new view](/dashboards/views/#adding-a-view-to-a-dashboard).
    - Under **View type**, select **Sections (experimental)**.
-3. Select the maximum number of columns you want to see in the new sections view.
+3. Under **Max number of sections wide**, select the maximum number of columns you want to see in the new sections view.
+4. Under **Dense section placement**, select if you want to allow the cards to be arranged automatically in order to fill gaps between cards.
+   - This will remove some gaps, but it also means you have less control over the order of the cards.
-4. When you are done, select **Save**.
+5. When you are done, select **Save**.
    - You are now presented with a new, empty view.
    - If you chose a background image, the page is filled with that image.